 It's probably best to have the Kickoff as a meeting, with some kind of presentation or document to structure the conversation - this is the template I use.

 For shorter, simpler or less critical projects, you can race through it in under an hour, especially if you're well-prepared.

 For a more complex project, you might find that even a 90-minute Kickoff Meeting doesn't resolve all the questions that get raised - that's fine, as long as you commit to following up on them afterwards.
 And if it's a really complex project that requires a lot of buy-in, you might even need pre-Kickoff 1:1s with critical people, because it's often easier to talk through obstacles and win people over individually than in a group.

 Once you realise what a difference the Kickoff makes, you'll probably choose to schedule a Review Meeting every few months with the same group, to: check progress against your timeline; discuss unanticipated problems; and remind people of their commitments!

-From that point on, we started with all of our data science projects with a Kickoff, and that the IT team were first on the invitation list.
+From that point on, we started all of our data science projects with a Kickoff, and the IT team were first on the invitation list.
 And we never had a communication breakdown like that again.